 Smoothness and Functionality

 The Turbine has a very slight amount of lateral play, or wiggle, in the saddle.
 This play was extremely minimal and never bothered us in any way while riding.
-Our Race Face dropper post functioned normally for the first several rides; the DropLoc held the posts securely anywhere within its range of infinitely adjustable travel.
+Our Race Face dropper post functioned normally for the first several rides; the DropLoc held the post securely anywhere within its range of infinitely adjustable travel.
 At one point, the post began to act like there was too much cable tension and the post felt like a pogo stick or bouncing on a trampoline.
 Interestingly, there was no more cable tension than the previous rides where it was working correctly; we hadn't adjusted that in any way.
-From our multiple attempts at dialing the cable tension while installing the quick connect system. we knew it was incredibly finicky.
+From our multiple attempts at dialing the cable tension while installing the quick connect system, we knew it was incredibly finicky.
 We didn't expect it to be this finicky, however, and start acting up after working regularly for several days.
-We had adjusted our saddle height though, and that is apparently enough to affect the cable tension and make the post start riding like a thud buster.
+We had made a very minor adjustment to our saddle height though, and that is apparently enough to affect the cable tension to make the post start riding like a thud buster.

 When our Turbine worked, it worked quite well, when it didn't function correctly it started without warning and for seemingly no reason.
 We were dismayed by this considering the price of the Turbine, the second most expensive post in our test.